 The property was sold in 1979 to Cordelia Mellon Scaife, and became an exclusive conference center.
 Three years later, the property returned to the Rockwell Family.
 Kent Rockwell, Willard’s son, purchased the conference center and opened it to the public.
 In the years immediately following, the Maples and Laurel Ponds townhouses and a number of private homes were established on the estate.
 Rockwell also added the first outdoor pool (now the Kidz Pool) and the resort’s first restaurant, The Golden Trout, which was located where the Club Room is today.

-In 1987, Joseph A. Hardy, III, founder of the 84 Lumber Company, purchased a large portion of the Nemacolin property at auction (550 acres) – an auction he attended in the hopes of purchasing a few acres of woodlands near a lake or stream for his daughter, Maggie, who loved fishing.
+In 1987, Joseph A. Hardy, III, founder of 84 Lumber Company, purchased a large portion of the Nemacolin property at an auction (550 acres) – an auction he attended in the hopes of purchasing a few acres of woodlands near a lake or stream for his daughter, Maggie, who loved fishing.
 As Hardy recounts, “I left the auction without that piece of property for fishing because I bought the main parcel and was out of money.”
-Hardy and his daughter, Maggie, promptly set about transforming the property into its present state – a 2,000 acre world-class resort, rated Four-Stars by the prestigious Forbes Travel Guide and Four-Diamonds by the American Automobile Association (AAA).
+Hardy and his daughter, Maggie, promptly set about transforming the property into its present state – a 2,000 acre world-class resort, a recipient of the prestigious Forbes Travel Guide and American Automobile Association (AAA) awards.
 In 2002, Hardy transferred full ownership of the resort to his daughter, Maggie Hardy Magerko, who still serves as President and Owner, and continues to grow the resort.
-Today Nemacolin is a proud home to Forbes Five-Star, AAA Five-Diamond lodging and dining at Falling Rock Hotel and Lautrec Restaurant.
+Today, Nemacolin is proud home to Forbes Five-Star, AAA Five-Diamond dining at Lautrec Restaurant and AAA Five-Diamond Lodging at Falling Rock Hotel.

 The Nemacolin Woodlands Resort Timeline: